Tyeia/wfbinder/content/Warframes/Oraxia.md

 ### Lore

-Oraxia was [Albrecht Entrati](https://wiki.warframe.com/w/Albrecht_Entrati "Albrecht Entrati")'s guardian Warframe during his stay in [Duviri](https://wiki.warframe.com/w/Duviri "Duviri").
+Oraxia was [[Albrecht Entrati]]'s guardian Warframe during his stay in [Duviri](https://wiki.warframe.com/w/Duviri "Duviri").
 She was left behind in **Scholar's Landing**, one of the lost islands that mysteriously vanished after he left Duviri, where she was driven mad by [The Indifference](https://wiki.warframe.com/w/The_Indifference "The Indifference") who whispered to her in Albrecht's voice.